jallanxjallan/onemanairforce/adaptation/stories/victor_learns_truth.md

 ---
+category: present
+date: 07 December 1988
+status: rough
 title: Victor Learns Truth
-date: 07 December 1988
-status: new

 ---

-in early December 1988 Julia tells meets Victor to tell him about her encounter with Emeria.
+Julia tells meets Victor to tell him about her encounter with Emeria.
 Victor now confesses to Julia that he did not resign from KNIL after independence, but deserted during the taking of Jogja so he would be with Emeria.
 Julia then explains that Emeria was